raynecloudy/.github/README.md

 hi, i'm sillybreakfast!

-  i'm a passionate teenage fullstack web developer that loves learning new things and expanding their knowledge. i've been programming since i was a young child and have been working hard at my craft for eight years. i have six years of experience in web development specifically. in more recent times, i've become fascinated with and inspired by computer terminals, which were also the inspiration for this README.
+  i'm a passionate teenage frontend web developer that loves learning new things and expanding their knowledge. i've been programming since i was a young child and have been working hard at my craft for eight years. i have six years of experience in web development specifically. in more recent times, i've become fascinated with and inspired by computer terminals, which were also the inspiration for this README.